 “I get a sudden attack of dizziness everytime I tilt my head back to look up at the ceiling or turn my head to one side.
 After 10-30 seconds it subsides.
 It’s also difficult to roll onto my side in bed or to bend forwards.
 I am fine so long as I avoid these positions, but it interferes with my life and I’m frightened about getting an attack in public.”

 This is the commonest form of vestibular problem.
 Roughly 20% of all dizziness is due to BPPV.
-It is usually treated easily and effectively with a simple manipulation.
-Please click on Positional Vertigo – BPPV or see the BPPV section in the menu for more details.
+It is usually treated easily and effectively with a simple manipulation, see the BPPV section for more details.

 ” I have random episodic attacks of dizziness.
 They may last for hours.
 I notice a pressure or ‘fullness’ in one ear, I find it difficult to hear on that side and I often hear ‘ringing’, before I’m violently dizzy and sick.
 The attacks seem to be worsening.
 In between the attacks I’m ok, but I am losing hearing on one side.”